theolvq/spacestagram/README.md

 - Random feed from APOD
 - Like/unlike picture with animation (Shopify suggestion)
 - Loading state when waiting for NASA's API to return data (Shopify suggestion)
+- When clicking on the "More Options" button a modal will be shown.
+This modal is for presentation purposes only and is pretty generic for the moment.

 ## Future Features